Developer Docs

 Send Email

-curl -X POST https://api.gosend.dev/api/v1/emails \
+curl -X POST https://www.gosend.dev/api/v1/emails \

--H "Authorization: Bearer gs_live_xxxxxxxxxxxxxxxxxxxxx" \
+-H "Authorization: Bearer gs_xxxxxxxxxxxxxxxxxxxxx" \

 -H "Content-Type: application/json" \